EQ Bank GIC rates

 • Business GICs

-How do EQ Bank GICs compare to other banks in Canada?
+How do EQ Bank GICs compare to other bank GICs in Canada?

-EQ Bank GIC rates are quite competitive and tend to be higher than those offered by the BIG Five banks.
-However, it’s important to shop around to see how EQ Bank’s rates compare to those offered by other financial institutions.
+EQ Bank GIC rates are quite competitive and tend to be higher than those offered by the Big Five banks.
+However, it’s important to shop around to see how EQ Bank’s rates compare with those offered by other financial institutions.

 For example, EQ Bank’s 1-year non-registered GIC rate of 4% is higher than what’s available from major banks, which usually range from 3.40% to 3.75%.
 But higher rates are available from other providers, such as: